-At StraighterLine, we want to help you achieve the goal of a college degree, but we also want to encourage you to think about smarter ways to complete your education.
-For example, you can save both time and money if you just do a bit of research and think outside of the box.
-Rather than taking the traditional route, here are some smarter strategies to consider:
+At StraighterLine, we want to help you achieve the goal of a college degree, and we also want to encourage you to think about all the available ways you can complete your education.
+You can save both time and money if you just do a bit of research and think outside of the box.
+There are multiple ways to get back on the path to completing you degree, here are some smart strategies to consider:

 1 - Consider alternative credit pathways.

 Students who are looking to complete college courses while balancing work, family, and other obligations can benefit tremendously from programs that offer an alternative to the traditional on-campus, semester-based system.
-For example, at StraighterLine, all of our courses are 100% online and self-paced, which means you complete coursework on your own schedule, and on your own terms.
+For example, at StraighterLine, all of our courses are 100% online and self-paced, which means you complete coursework at your own pace, on your own schedule, and on your own terms.

 Another option might be a program that offers prior learning assessment through portfolio submission.
 Whatever your individual situation, there is bound to be a program that works for your needs, so be sure to do your research as you move closer to fulfilling your education goals--and choose a program that works for you.

 Once again, be sure to do your research!
 Surprisingly, millions of dollars in free college funding goes unclaimed each academic year, so make sure to check out all avenues of financing your college degree.
 For example, StraighterLine has over 120 partner colleges, and some of these schools have chosen to participate in a scholarship program.